seime/openhab-esphome/README.md

 }
 ```

+> **NOTE:** If you use OH Main UI / managed mode to configure your thing, you must first save your `Thing` without
+> linking it to a
+> bridge.
+Then go to the code tab and add the bridge manually, ie `bridgeUID: bluetooth:esphome:proxy` (no identation).
+> This is due to a limitation in the Main UI (all Bluetooth Things must hardcode all possible bridges it supports)

 ## Streaming logs from ESPHome device to openHAB

 As an alternative to manually streaming device logs via ESPHome dashboard, you can have openHAB stream